AstraZeneca/KAZU/docs/datamodel.rst

 Kazu Data Model
 ================================

-The Kazu datamodel is based around the concepts of :class:`kazu.data.data.Document`\ s and :class:`kazu.steps.step.Step`\ s.
+The Kazu datamodel is based around the concepts of :class:`kazu.data.Document`\ s and :class:`kazu.steps.step.Step`\ s.
 Steps are run over documents, generally returning the original document with additional information added.

-Documents are composed of a sequence of :class:`kazu.data.data.Section`\ s (for instance: title, body).
-A :class:`~kazu.data.data.Section` is a container for text and metadata (such as entities detected by an NER step).
+Documents are composed of a sequence of :class:`kazu.data.Section`\ s (for instance: title, body).
+A :class:`~kazu.data.Section` is a container for text and metadata (such as entities detected by an NER step).

 .. include:: single_step_example.rst

 For convenience, and to handle additional logging/failure events, Steps can be wrapped in a :class:`kazu.pipeline.Pipeline`\ .

-For further data model documentation, please see the API docs for :class:`kazu.data.data.Entity`, :class:`kazu.data.data.LinkingCandidate` etc.
+For further data model documentation, please see the API docs for :class:`kazu.data.Entity`, :class:`kazu.data.LinkingCandidate` etc.

 .. _data-serialization: